 [Read: 3 Ready-made Coaching Disclaimer Templates to Use Today ]

-It’s also worth mentioning that they are responsible for bringing honest information to the sessions, as the success of your work as a life coach is reliant on that, but of course, they are free to decide what to share or not share with you as a part of the coaching work.
-You can either include this in the contract itself or mention it in person to your client.
-This will benefit the coach client relationship and will ensure you both have the same goals for your life coaching journey.
+It’s also worth mentioning that they are responsible for bringing honest information to the sessions, as the success of your work as a life coach is reliant on that.
+But of course, they are free to decide what to share or not share with you as a part of the coaching work.
+You can either include this in the contract or mention it to your client in person.
+This will benefit the coach-client relationship and ensure you both have the same goals for your life coaching journey.

 The basis of any life coaching service agreement is that you, as a life coach, are providing services, and your client is accepting (and normally paying for) those services.
-Since your life coach services are unique to you, you need to describe what they would involve.
+Since your life coach services are unique, you need to describe what they would involve.

-If you have a well-crafted life coaching program put together, then that should give you a solid basis for this part of the coaching agreement.
+If you have a well-crafted life coaching program together, that should give you a solid basis for this part of the coaching agreement.

 [ Read: How To Price & Put Together High-End Coaching Packages ]

 Specify in your life coaching contract if these sessions happen over a call online, in person, or via a combination of both, based on mutual agreement.
-If you have international clients, be sure to outline the time zone you operate in for meetings.
+If you have international clients, outline your time zone for meetings.
+This will help you set boundaries in terms of your availability.

 The Duration of the Life Coaching Contract

-Many of us have experienced life coach relationships dragging on for an incredibly long time or a prospective client disappearing into the mist.
-This is why it’s important that you not just define the number of coaching sessions you offer but set an expiry date for them.
+Many of us have experienced life coach relationships dragging on for a long time or a prospective client disappearing into the mist.
+This is why it’s important to not only define the number of coaching sessions you offer but also set an expiry date.

-It’s completely up to you if this time frame is two months or a year, but having it in your coaching contract will guarantee that you keep up the momentum in your coaching relationship and get paid on time.
-It will also outline the client’s responsibilities in booking their sessions with you.
-You will avoid a life coaches worst nightmare – a disgruntled client, if you’re clear with your expectations from the offset.
+It’s completely up to you if this time frame is two months or a year, but having it in your coaching contract guarantees, that you keep up the momentum in your coaching relationship and get paid on time.
+It will also outline the client’s responsibilities in booking sessions with you.
+You will avoid a life coach’s worst nightmare, a disgruntled client if you’re clear with your expectations from the offset.

 The Fees and Payment Terms of Your Coaching Services

-This is probably the most important part of your coaching agreement: to get paid for your services on time.
+This is probably the most important part of your coaching agreement: Getting paid for your services on time.

-Specify the amount and currency of the fees your coachee needs to pay you, as well as the payment terms.
-It’s worth listing your payment methods in the life coaching contract as well in order to avoid confusion later, especially with international payments.
+Specify the amount and currency of the fees your coachee needs to pay you and the payment terms.
+It’s worth listing your payment methods in your life coaching contract to avoid confusion later, especially with international payments.

 If you offer an installment plan, make sure that the due date is clear for each payment, whether it’s an exact date or dependent on the completion of a certain number of sessions.
-Most coaches request an advance payment before they start the work, which guarantees the commitment of the client.
+Most coaches request an advance payment before they start the work, which guarantees the client’s commitment.
 What you pay for, you care for.

 Another common term in coaching contracts and service-based agreements is a clause on late payment fees.
 This means that if your client misses the due date for the payment, they will need to pay a flat rate or a percentage as a late payment fee.
-Of course, if they pay in advance you won’t need to include this.
+Of course, if they pay in advance, you won’t need to include this section.

-In case you offer refunds, make sure that you are clear on your refund policy too.
+If you offer refunds, make sure you are clear on your refund policy too.
 However, this is rarely something professional coaches do.

 The Terms of Terminating the Coaching Relationship